-Tons of articles and books have been written about likeability, charisma or whatever you wanna call it.
-Some are based on experience, some on psychology, or social studies.
+Many articles and books have been written about likeability, charisma or whatever you want to call it.
+Some are based on experience, some on psychology or social studies.
 But have you ever wondered how celebrities do it?

 People like celebrities.
 They’re admired, worshipped even.
 So how come we like them, even if most of us haven’t met, let alone talked to them?

 Yes, you and I don’t have their wealth and fame.
-We don’t have hit TV-shows or any huge platform for that matter.
-But now, we have the chance to be as likeable as they are, straight from their playbook.
+We don’t have hit TV shows or any huge platform, for that matter.
+But now, we can be as likeable as they are, straight from their playbook.

 1. Show Vulnerability

-“I already mourn my father; now I mourn the veterans he served,” says Kerry Cahill, who played Lt.
+Kerry Cahill, who played Lt.
 Whitley in Terminator Genisys and Wendy in the TV series, Zoo, advises people who want to be liked to show vulnerabilitiy.

-You can quickly build a connection with someone when they know you’re just a normal person, who bleeds, struggles, and cries just like any human on this planet.
+You can quickly build a connection with someone when they know you’re just a normal person who bleeds, struggles, and cries like any human on this planet.

 Cahill doesn’t do it to illicit sympathy or gain more followers.
-But it’s an important cause for her, and it shows in the way she talks about it.
-Cahill said,
+But it’s an important cause for her and shows in how she talks about it.
+Cahill said:

-“When people share their stories, there can be a two-pronged effect: they can help people and that can transfer into being relatable”, says Tracie Hovey, CEO of Ovation PR.
+“When people share their stories, there can be a two-pronged effect: they can help people and that can transfer into being relatable,” adds Tracie Hovey, CEO of Ovation PR.

 2. Show it Through Body Language

-Shaking hands and waving to the crowds isn’t enough.
-If you’re pre-occupied, it shows in your body language and facial expression if you’re preoccupied.
-Bill Clinton is a master of this, Hillary isn’t.
+Shaking hands and waving to the crowds isn’t enough to create meaningful interactions.
+It shows in your body language and facial expression if you’re preoccupied.
+Bill Clinton is a master of this; Hillary isn’t.

 When Bill Clinton shakes your hand, his whole body will point toward your direction.
 Hillary, on the other hand, seems distracted.
 In the first picture, she’s shaking hands while her body is facing away from the person she’s greeting, in the second she’s shaking hands while walking.